kpettinga/kpettinga.github.io/_posts/2017-03-31-react-with-gulp-and-webpack.md

 tags: [gulp, webpack, javascript, es6, react]
 ---

 Webpack is becoming the obvious solution for bundling assets in the world of code modularity.
-But Webpack's documentation isn't the most user friendly and I still want to use Gulp for the non-javascript parts of my projects (sass, image minification, etc).
-I also don't like managing multiple build systems.
-I just want to install my dependencies, run **one command** and have everything (sass compiling, es6/jsx bundling, and a local server with file watch) up and running.
+But I still find myself not wanting to leave Gulp behind for all my non-javascript related tasks (sass, image minification, etc).
+I just _know_ Gulp and build system solutions seem to be a dime a dozen these days.
+Plus, Webpack's documentation isn't the most user friendly.
+Ultimately, I realized that I only want what Webpack does best: bundle my javascript in all its forms.
+Gulp is capable of this but it's fairly complicated to setup and Webpack does it out of the box.

 So, after a long and winding road, I think I've found a decent solution with `webpack-stream`.
 The following code will show you how I configure Webpack to compile React .jsx files using Gulp.